derekjchow/kelvin/doc/microarch/lsu.md

 stage.
 Once writeback is completed, the slot moves back into the **Vector Update** state for LMUL > 1, or the **Idle** state.

-Kelvin currently uses one "slot" in the LSU.
+CoralNPU currently uses one "slot" in the LSU.
 In the future, multiple slots maybe added to allow multiple operations to partake in the same transaction.

 ## Interfaces